-Zone Maximum Setback Permitted Location of Maximum Height of Permitted Size of from Principal Accessory Strucutre Accessory Strucutre Second Unit Structure Agricultural (A) Shall not be any further Permitted within the rear Cannot exceed the height Limited to 60% of the than 30 m from the yard or interior side yard. of the principal strucutre. footprint area of the prinicpal structure.
-If above a detached principal dwelling unit. garage can be a maximum of height of 8 m or 2 storeys.
-Rural (RU) Shall not be any further Permitted within the rear Cannot exceed the height Limited to 60% of the than 30 m from the yard or interior side yard. of the principal strucutre. footprint area of the prinicpal structure.
-If above a detached principal dwelling unit. garage can be a maximum of height of 8 m or 2 storeys.
-Rural Residential (RR) Shall not be any further Permitted within the rear Cannot exceed the height Limited to 40% of the than 30 m from the yard or interior side yard. of the principal strucutre. footprint area of the prinicpal structure.
-If above a detached principal dwelling unit. garage can be a maximum of height of 8 m or 2 storeys.
-Residential Type One (R1) Shall not be any further Permitted within the rear Cannot exceed the height Limited to 40% of the than 30 m from the yard or interior side yard. of the principal strucutre. footprint area of the prinicpal structure.
-Limited to 1-storey. principal dwelling unit.
-Residential Type Two (R2) Shall not be any further Permitted within the rear Cannot exceed the height Limited to 40% of the than 30 m from the yard or interior side yard. of the principal strucutre. footprint area of the prinicpal structure.
-Limited to 1-storey. principal dwelling unit.
+Zone Maximum Setback from Principal Structure Shall not be any further Permitted Location of Accessory Structure Permitted within the rear Maximum Height of Accessory Structure Cannot exceed the height Permitted Size of Second Unit Limited to 60% of the Agricultural (A) than 30 m from the principal structure. yard or interior side yard. of the principal structure.
+If above a detached garage can be a maximum of height of 8 m or 2 storeys. footprint area of the principal dwelling unit.
+Rural (RU) Shall not be any further than 30 m from the principal structure.
+Permitted within the rear yard or interior side yard.
+Cannot exceed the height of the principal structure.
+If above a detached garage can be a maximum of height of 8 m or 2 storeys.
+Limited to 60% of the footprint area of the principal dwelling unit.
+Rural Residential (RR) Shall not be any further than 30 m from the principal structure.
+Permitted within the rear yard or interior side yard.
+Cannot exceed the height of the principal structure.
+If above a detached garage can be a maximum of height of 8 m or 2 storeys.
+Limited to 40% of the footprint area of the principal dwelling unit.
+Residential Type One (R1) Shall not be any further than 30 m from the principal structure.
+Permitted within the rear yard or interior side yard.
+Cannot exceed the height of the principal structure.
+Limited to 1-storey.
+Limited to 40% of the footprint area of the principal dwelling unit.
+Residential Type Two (R2) Shall not be any further than 30 m from the principal structure.
+Permitted within the rear yard or interior side yard.
+Cannot exceed the height of the principal structure.
+Limited to 1-storey.
+Limited to 40% of the footprint area of the principal dwelling unit.

-^{} Please note that seconds units are not permitted within accessory strucutres in the Lakeshore Residential (LR) Zone
+^{} Please note that second units are not permitted within accessory structures in the Lakeshore Residential (LR) Zone